Socitm today launches its detailed findings into local government’s response to the Covid-19 crisis.

 “It is clear from the report that councils across the UK acted quickly in the most challenging of circumstances to establish new ways of working.
 By doing so they protected the vulnerable, continued to support communities and paved the way for new ways of working to the benefit of citizens and council staff”.

 - Prior to lockdown only 5% of staff in worked from home.
 That figure is now more than 80%.

 - More than 40% of staff felt they were more efficient and productive as a result of flexible working.

 - There is significant work for local authorities to do to train staff on the ICT tools they need for remote working.

 Socitm Advisory Innovation and Insights director Andrew Rogers added:

-“This is a ground-breaking joint report between Socitm and Socitm Advisory.
-It captures the extraordinary work that has, and continues to happen, as local governments rise to the challenges that Covid-19 presents”.
+“This is a great joint report between Socitm and Soctim Advisory.
+It captures the amazing work that has and continues to happen, throughout UK authorities as they rise to the challenges Covid-19 presents”.